Sant Cugat del Vallès

-Sant Cugat del Vallès (/ca/) is a town and municipality north of Barcelona, Catalonia.
+Sant Cugat del Vallès (/ca/) is a city and municipality 10 km northwest of Barcelona, Catalonia, Spain, on the other side of the Collserola forest.

+With a population of 97,983 (INE 2025) and a population density of 2,041 people per square kilometer, it is the third most populous municipality in the Vallès Occidental, after Terrassa and Sabadell (the two regional capitals) and the eighth most populous in the province of Barcelona.

 Known as Castrum Octavianum in antiquity (which means the castle of Octavianus) and as Pins del Vallès during the Second Spanish Republic, it is named after Saint Cucuphas, who is said to have been martyred on the spot now occupied by its medieval monastery.
-The final part of its toponym, del Vallès, is a reference to the historical county where the town is situated, Vallès.
+The final part of its toponym, del Vallès, is a reference to the county where the town is situated, Vallès.

 Description

 In addition to the monastery, the town's other notable buildings include the School of Architecture of the Vallès and the Centre d'Alt Rendiment (CAR, translit.
-High Performance Centre), a famous centre for professional sport training.
+High Performance Centre), a famous centre for professional sports training.

-Sant Cugat has become an affluent suburb of Barcelona due to its location (only 20 kilometres from the city), its natural surroundings, and its pedestrian shopping area.
+Sant Cugat has become an affluent suburb of Barcelona due to its location (only 10 kilometres from the city), its natural surroundings, and its pedestrian shopping area.
 Sant Cugat also offers restaurants, a concert venue, two cinemas, and one large shopping centre.
 It is also a political stronghold for conservative Catalan nationalism, with Convergència i Unió dominating the town's politics for 32 years up until 2019 when the Republican Left of Catalonia took control of the City Council with the support of other political forces (PSC and CUP).

-Sant Cugat has seen its population increase in recent years, with more births than bigger cities like Barcelona (2004).
-It has also practically merged with the nearby Rubí (population 72,987) and Cerdanyola del Vallès (population 58,747).
+It had a population of 97,983 inhabitants in 2025 and is the third most populous municipality in Vallès Occidental, after Terrassa and Sabadell, the two county capitals, as well as the eighth most populous in the province of Barcelona.
+It has also practically merged with the nearby towns of Rubí (population 72,987) and Cerdanyola del Vallès (population 58,747).

-The town has its own train station with a direct metro connection into Barcelona city centre and the nearby industrial cities of Terrassa and Sabadell.
+The town has 6 train stations: a direct fast-train connection through Ferrocarils into Barcelona city centre and the nearby industrial cities of Terrassa and Sabadell and a Renfe station.
+By car, there are the highway AP-7 connecting it to Girona and Tarragona; the scenic Mountain road Rabassada, crossing the Tibidabo to Barcelona and the Vallvidrera Tunnels providing easy access to the center of Barcelona.